Dylon-Chan/group2-capstone-project/README.md

 Steps to create

 ## Unit tests
-Tests help us to keep our code maintainable and working.
-Because even small changes can bring giant bugs, so if we keep our tests up to date with our code, the changes of facing a bug in the future are minor than without tests.
+The purpose of tests is to keep our code maintainable and functional.
+We keep our tests up-to-date with our code in order to reduce the likelihood of facing a bug in the future, since even small changes can have a huge impact.

 1. Install Jest with npm
    ```
    $ npm install --save-dev jest
    $ npm install --save-dev socket.io-client
    ```
    The *--save-dev* flag updates the `devDepenendices` in package.json.
-These are only used for local testing and development.
+They are only used for testing and development on a local basis.

    package.json